A woman looking possibly looking at her good investments in real estate on laptop.

 Share:

-But how are interest rates determined for a mortgage, and what can you do to make sure you get the lowest possible rate from a reliable and trustworthy mortgage lender?
+But how are mortgage rates determined?
+And what can you do to make sure you get the lowest possible rate from a reliable and trustworthy mortgage lender?

-Several factors affect how mortgage rates are determined today, but you can only control one aspect: whether your personal factors help you qualify for a mortgage.
-Lenders look at your qualifying factors to determine your risk level.
-The better your qualifying factors, the better the interest rate they’ll offer.
+Several factors affect how mortgage rates are determined today, but you can only control one aspect: your personal qualifying factors for a mortgage.
+Lenders look at your credit score, income, debt-to-income (DTI) ratio, assets and other financial information to determine your risk level.
+The better your qualifying factors, the better the interest rate you may be offered.

-Mortgage rates are affected by the overall economy.
+Mortgage rates are also affected by the overall economy and the interest rates set by the Federal Reserve.
 When the economic outlook is good, rates tend to increase, and rates fall when it’s not so great.
 It seems somewhat backward, but here’s the reasoning.

 When the economy is doing well, borrowers can afford more.
-This affects the market for mortgages, which results in slightly rising rates.
+This affects the market for mortgages, which results in rising loan rates.

 Conversely, when the economy declines and unemployment rates increase, interest rates fall to make it more affordable for borrowers to take out loans.